yurivyatkin/wordocker/Readme.md

 ### phpMyAdmin ###

-Wordocker also provides phpmyadmin in a separate container. sed on port 8080.
+Wordocker also provides phpmyadmin in a separate container, exposed on port 8080.